timmo001/system-bridge-website/src/pages/docs/install.md

 sudo apt install lshw upower
 ```

-Download the package for your distribution.
-Ubuntu/Debian users should use the `deb` file for example. [here](https://github.com/timmo001/system-bridge/releases/latest).
+[Download](https://github.com/timmo001/system-bridge/releases/latest) the package for your distribution.

 Once downloaded you can install this using your software manager GUI or the terminal.